-The Benelli has both front and rear sights so it’s built for quick target acquisition and offers all the tactical bells and whistles (like the oversized charging handle, ghost ring sights, and that sexy pistol grip).
+The Benelli has both front and rear sights so it’s built for quick target acquisition and offers all the combat-ready bells and whistles (like the oversized charging handle, ghost ring sights, and that sexy pistol grip).

 Coupling all that with the legendary Benelli build quality makes the M4 the kind of firearm you buy once and treasure forever.

 - Multiple fire modes

 - Unbelievably well-engineered